|A gift to my wonderful grandchildren who always humored me by listening.|

 I was a young man in high school and I was working my summer vacation as a lifeguard at a local public beach in West Islip, where I grew up.
 It was a small beach and only had a small staff of a few lifeguards to do all of the work, including security and safety.
 We had a single lifeguard stand which was roped off to keep the “public” out.
 A shift included one guard on the stand and another on the blanket inside the guard area.
 We also had a supervisor who usually hung out in the guard office which was inside the beach house.
 The beach house also had restrooms, locker rooms and a concession stand.
 Outside the cinder block beach house there were outdoor showers in full view of the beach and lifeguard stand.
 The showers had a concrete floor and only dispensed cold water.
 Besides being responsible for saving swimmers from drowning, the lifeguards were responsible for safety and security for the entire beach area.

 There was one young boy, probably about junior high age, who came to the beach almost every day.
 I never noticed that he came with his mother because he never hung around her.
-This young man had a nose for trouble and seemed to enjoy terrorizing some of the young girls.
+This boy had a nose for trouble and seemed to enjoy terrorizing some of the young girls.
 On this particular day, I had to warn him several times about his behavior.
 He was dunking girls and holding them under water.
 He was running around the beach chasing girls, knocking over toddlers and kicking sand on young mothers.
 After warning him several times, I heard a girl screaming behind me.
 I turned around on the stand to see this bad boy lifting a girl over his shoulders in the outdoor shower.
-I could imagine him dropping her on her head on the concrete floor.
+I was concerned that he might drop her on her head on the concrete floor.
 I blew my whistle to get his attention, but he either couldn’t hear me or he didn’t want to.
 I jumped off of the lifeguard stand while my backup climbed up to watch the swimmers.
 I had had enough of this boy’s antics for one day and told him that he had to leave the beach for the day.
-I did have the authority to evict unruly beach goers.
+I did have the authority to ban unruly beach goers.
 The boy stopped and walked off to get his things.
 It was over, or so I thought.
 I returned to the guard area.

 If you didn’t grow up in my home town you wouldn’t understand that Italian immigrants made up about half of the population.
 Many of the parents were first generation immigrants and they had a distinct accent, customs and even dress.
 Simply by their appearance one could say that they looked like they had just come off the boat from Italy.

 Soon after I returned to the guard area this boy’s mother, who I had not noticed before, came waddling over.
 I say “waddling” because she walked like a duck since she must have weighed well over 400 pounds.
 She was dressed in a bathing suit with a skirt that was much too small for her huge body.
 She walked up to me and in a thick New York City Italian accent said, “Why’s he gotta leave da beach?”
-I took several minutes to explain in detail all of his disruptive and dangerous behavior, which she must have seen for herself.
+I told her about all of his dangerous behavior, which she must have seen for herself.
 After I finished explaining, she raised her hand and with a pointed finger asked again, “Yeah, but why does he gotta leave da beach?”
-I explained again that since he refused to heed my previous warnings, he was restricted for one day.
+I explained again that since he refused to behave, he was to leave for one day.
 Finally, my supervisor came over and got her to calm down and leave.
 Or so I thought.

 It was probably less than an hour before she returned.
 This time she was not alone.
 With her came a man who was presumably her husband.
 He probably weighed less than one hundred pounds and was not dressed for the beach.
-He looked like one of Al Capone’s goons that just got off of the boat.
+He looked like one of Al Capone’s goons.
 He wore baggy dress pants that flapped in the wind.
 His feet were covered with dress wing tip shoes and dark socks.
-He was wearing a tank tee shirt, which is what we non-Italians referred to as a “Ginny tee” because of their popularity among Italians.
-He was wearing a Fedora hat and smoking a cigar which he threw on the ground as he approached the guard area.
-He marched ahead of his wife and as he lifted his palm in front of his face, as if preparing to render a back hand slap, he asked her, “Which one was it, which one?”
-With his huge wife, waddling behind him, she pointed at me as I was lying on the blanket in the guard area and proclaimed, “Dat one!”
+He was wearing a tank tee shirt and a Fedora hat.
+He threw his cigar on the ground as he approached the guard area.
+Marching ahead of his wife, he lifted his palm in front of his face, as if preparing to render a back hand slap.
+He blurted out, “Which one was it, which one?”
+His huge wife, waddling behind him, pointed at me as I was lying on the blanket in the guard area and proclaimed, “Dat one!”

 When I was in high school I was pretty good at getting my friends to laugh.
-Occasionally, my timing was inappropriate and a little disruptive in class.
+You could say that I was the “class clown.”
+Occasionally, my timing wasn’t very good.
+Teachers didn’t always appreciate me interrupting the class.
 Most of the teachers let me off with a warning which I was smart enough to take seriously.
 I had to be careful because my mom was the school nurse, so I didn’t get away with much.

 One day I was in a large “study hall” class of about 50 students.
 It was in a large double class room.
 The teacher was the football coach, Mr. Skiptunas.
 He was a very tall and muscular man.
 Students were required to be quiet and study or do homework during this “study hall” period.
 Mr. Skiptunas would sit at his desk in the front and read the newspaper.
 I sat in the back row, as far from coach as I could get.